Ouxsoft/LuckByDice/README.md

 luckMin luckMax
 luckBase

 ## Luck

-Luck could be granted by items.
-Library does not take into account based luck and modifiers.
+Luck could be increased by items or skills.
+This Library does not take into account based luck and modifiers.
 It only returns the luck.